ezEngine/docs-src/pages/docs/graphics/lighting/sky-light-component.md

 Therefore, the skylight component requires you to select those few objects and [tag them](../../projects/tags.md), such that the update of the skylight only includes those objects.

 By default the `IncludeTags` property is already set to `SkyLight`, which means that only objects with this tag will be used for computing the overall lighting.
 Consequently, you have to select objects, like your skybox, and assign that tag to them, otherwise the skylight will stay black.

+The skylight `ReflectionProbeMode` can also be set to static.
+In this mode, it will either just do one scene capture at the start or, if `CubeMap` is set, just compute the ambient light and reflection from the given cubemap.

 The image below shows the `ShowDebugInfo` mode.
 Here the skylight component visualizes the geometry that is used to compute the skylight.
 In this case the skybox, the floor and the red object were all tagged with `SkyLight`, and therefore appear in the preview.
 The green box though, was not tagged and therefore does not affect the result.